marcoguerini/DepecheMood/DepecheMood/README.txt

-This package contains the three versions of the Lexicon 'DepecheMood' as described in the paper:
+This package contains the three versions of the Lexicon 'DepecheMood' (2014 version) as described in the paper:

 Staiano, J., & Guerini, M. (2014).
 "DepecheMood: a Lexicon for Emotion Analysis from Crowd-Annotated News".
 Proceedings of ACL-2014.